CMASCenter/pcluster-cmaq/README.md

 aws credentials
 ```

-## Use the script to copy the CONUS input data to the cluster, this
+## Use the script to copy the CONUS input data to the cluster, first change directories to the /fsx directory

 ```
-./s3_copy_need_credentials_conus.csh
+cd /fsx
+./shared/pcluster-cmaq/s3_copy_need_credentials_conus.csh
 ```

 ## Note, this input data requires 44 GB of disk space

 ```
-cd /shared/CONUS
+cd /fsx/CONUS
 [centos@ip-10-0-0-219 CONUS]$ du -sh
 44G	.
 ```